-Hello, I’m David McGillivray, an independent Designer based in New York City.
-I’ve spent the last 9 years helping to bring brands to life through design.
+I’m a Creative Director and Designer based in New York, and have spent the last fourteen years helping to bring brands to life through strategic design.

 My real value comes from years of hands-on experience at a Creative Director level, both leading design in-house, and working independently with startups; uniquely positioning me to provide the kind of holistic design solutions that are typically expected to require a larger design firm.

-I work directly with my clients, who normally hire me to do:
+I work directly with my clients, who normally hire me for:

 → Brand Identity Design